mgbmix/mgbmix/content/CARD TYPES/Creature.md

-Creatures are the main card type in Mondo Megabits.
+Creatures are the main [[CARD TYPES/Card Type|card type]] in Mondo Megabits.
 Most games will revolve around deploying your creatures to outnumber and take down the opponent’s creatures.

 ### Rarity-based Funding Cost